 For me, it depends what the rechargeables go in.
 For "Battery hungry" devices such as digital cameras, for example, the rechargeables far and away pay for themselves and save tons more money than the electricity to recharge them!

 Rechargeables absolutely save money.
 My favorites are the new 15minute rechargeables by energizer, radio shack etc. the charger costs 20-30 $ depending on if you buy it on sale. the batteries (AA and AAA only) seem pricy at first (8-12$ for a four pack) but I have some that I have charged over 500 times that still work great -- and given that it only takes 15 minutes to charge them make them incredibly convenient.
+The energy usage to charge them is pennies at most and you are not throwing hundreds of batteries into landfills.
+I know I've save hundreds of dollars using them and I feel good about not further besieging our planet.

 Think green, it feels good and is good, Gina

 Yes!
 The electricity needed to charge them is negligible compared to the cost of replacing the batteries every time, plus, you're keeping all those batteries out of the landfill, where they leach mercury and other yummy stuff into the ground.
 It's important to remember, though, to 1) unplug the recharger when you're done, as it continues to draw electricity; and 2) check the recharger regularly.
+When it has worked its wonders, unplug it immediately.
+Never EVER put a regular battery in a recharger. they can explode!
+At most landfills, and in many communities, there are recycling centers where you can bring back the recharged batteries when they stop holding a charge and they are properly disposed of.

 Polly in Cedar Springs, MI